ShogunPanda-archive/clavem.js/README.md

 https://github.com/ShogunPanda/clavem.js

+## Supported implementations.

+Clavem.js supports and has been tested on [NodeJS](http://nodejs.org) 6.0+.

 ## Usage from the CLI

-clavem.js allows you to handle a full oAuth authentication flow directly from the console.
+Clavem.js allows you to handle a full oAuth authentication flow directly from the console.

 Simply install it by issuing: